Bowl with running spiral decoration

 Black ware krater handmade of low-fired Nile alluvial clay, burnished black with incised decoration filled with red and white pigment.
 Decoration includes running spirals and lotus blossoms, with a rosette on the base.
 Inscription on the base has been translated by G. Posener as “To Humbaba.”
 Mended and restored in 1941.

 From Kerma, K I (Lower Deffufa), Room L, west side, hard debris.
-1913: excavated by the Harvard University-Museum of Fine Arts Expedition; assigned to the MFA by the government of Sudan.
+1913: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition